sundayj/DevSculptor/README.md

     - `privacy-policy.md`
     - `terms-of-service.md`
 - `Gemfile`
   - Specifies the gems and plugins needed for your Jekyll site.
-More info can be found [here](https://jekyllrb.com/docs/ruby-101/#:~:text=A%20Gemfile%20is%20a%20list%20of%20gems%20used,group%20%3Ajekyll_plugins%20do%20gem%20%22jekyll-feed%22%20gem%20%22jekyll-seo-tag%22%20end){:target="_blank"}{:rel="noopener noreferrer"}
+More info can be found [here](https://jekyllrb.com/docs/ruby-101/#:~:text=A%20Gemfile%20is%20a%20list%20of%20gems%20used,group%20%3Ajekyll_plugins%20do%20gem%20%22jekyll-feed%22%20gem%20%22jekyll-seo-tag%22%20end)
 - `index.html`
   - The entry point for your website.
 Every website has one of these!
 - `README.md`
   - If you're hosting your site on GitHub pages, or have your site in a repo, then you likely have one of these!
 - `site.webmanifest`
   - Used here for when a user installs your site to their device.
-More info can be found [here](https://developer.mozilla.org/en-US/docs/Web/Manifest){:target="_blank"}{:rel="noopener noreferrer"}
+More info can be found [here](https://developer.mozilla.org/en-US/docs/Web/Manifest)
 - `_config.yml`
   - Holds site-wide settings and configuration for you Jekyll site.
 More info below.
-General info on Jekyll config can be found [here](https://jekyllrb.com/docs/configuration/){:target="_blank"}{:rel="noopener noreferrer"}
+General info on Jekyll config can be found [here](https://jekyllrb.com/docs/configuration/)
 - `sitemap.xml`
   - Your sitemap helps search engines by giving them an idea of your site's structure and how to find the data you want crawled for better search results.
-More info can be found [here](https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview){:target="_blank"}{:rel="noopener noreferrer"}
+More info can be found [here](https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview)
   - Jekyll can actually generate one of these for you.

 -------------------